STRML/react-localstorage/README.md

 Filtering
 ---------
-If you only want to save parts of state in localStorage, set `stateFiltersKeys` to an array of strings corresponding to the state keys you want to save.
+If you only want to save parts of state in localStorage, set `stateFilterKeys` to an array of strings corresponding to the state keys you want to save.

 ```javascript
 getDefaultProps: function() {